Legacy of the Roman Empire: Imperial idea

 The coronation of Charlemagne as "Roman" emperor by Pope Leo III in the year 800 happened at a time of unprecedented sole female imperial rule in Constantinople (by Empress Irene) which was interpreted by adversaries as tantamount to a vacancy.
 The imperial title in the West generated what historians have called the problem of two emperors.
 The emperors of the Holy Roman Empire sought in many ways to make themselves accepted by the Byzantines as their peers: with diplomatic relations, political marriages, or threats.
 Sometimes, however, they did not obtain the expected results, because from Constantinople they were always called "King of the Germans", never "Emperor".
 The Holy Roman Empire survived Byzantium, but was eventually dissolved in 1806 owing to pressure by Napoleon I.

 In Eastern Europe, firstly the Bulgarian, then the Serbian, and ultimately the Russian czars (Czar derived from Caesar) proclaimed being Emperors.
 Muscovite Russia adopted the idea of being a Third Rome (with Constantinople being the second).
-Sentiments of being the heir of the fallen Eastern Roman Empire began during the reign of Ivan III, Grand Duke of Moscow, who had married Sophia Paleologina, the niece of Constantine XI (it is important to note that she was not the heiress of the Byzantine throne; rather, her brother Andreas was).
+Sentiments of being the heir of the fallen Eastern Roman Empire began during the reign of Ivan III, Grand Duke of Moscow, who had married Sophia Paleologina, the niece of Constantine XI (she was not the heiress of the Byzantine throne; her brother Andreas was).
 Being the most powerful Orthodox Christian state, the Tsars were thought of in Russia as succeeding the Eastern Roman Empire as the rightful rulers of the Orthodox Christian world.
 The House of Romanov, being the rulers of the Russian Empire, were finally ended in the Russian Revolution of 1917.
 There were also competing Bulgarian and Wallachian claims for succession of the Roman Empire.

 In the early 20th century, the Italian fascists under their "Duce" Benito Mussolini dreamed of transforming Italy back into the Roman Empire again, encompassing the Mediterranean basin.
 Associated with Italian fascism, Nazi Germany and Francoist Spain also connected their claims with Roman imperialism.